mchu-1/prompts/system/podcast.md

 - `<subject>`: last name of the primary speaker.
 If multiple speakers: choose the primary guest; if unclear, use the host; if still unclear, use the channel/organisation name.
 - `<topic>`: one-word topic summary (lowercase domain noun, e.g., "sleep", "cuda", "longevity", "alignment").
 - Normalise to lowercase ASCII (remove diacritics).
 Allowed characters: `a-z0-9_` only.
 Collapse spaces/hyphens to `_`; strip others.
-- If `<subject>` cannot be determined, use the channel/organisation name; ensure determinism.

 # Workflow
 1. Retrieve materials from the URL: title, description, show notes, comments, and transcript (auto-generated if available).
 If transcript is unavailable or paywalled, say so and rely on official descriptions and reputable secondary sources.